Skip to content

 Reading the combination:

 • "Add null check" and "Add rate-limit header": pass@3 = 1.0, pass^3 = 1.0.
-Production-safe for automation; no human review required.
+Safe to automate; no human review required.

 • "Refactor auth middleware" and "Generate OpenAPI schema stub": pass@3 = 1.0, pass^3 = 0.0.
 The agent can produce a correct answer but does not reliably do so.
-These tasks are appropriate for human-in-the-loop workflows only — flag them for review rather than auto-merging.
+Send these tasks through human-in-the-loop workflows only, and flag them for review, not auto-merging.

 • "Fix off-by-one in paginator": pass@3 = 0.0.
 The agent cannot solve this class of problem at all.
-It is a capability gap, not a consistency gap — address it with better task decomposition or additional context, not lower temperature.
+This is a capability gap, not a consistency gap, so address it with better task decomposition or more context, not lower temperature.

 To compute these numbers in Python from a results matrix: